Home Care FAQ

 Who monitors the caregivers?

 Our home care vendor and JFCS East Bay work together to monitor each caregiver and client pairing.
-Medical caregivers are supervised by an RN.
 JFCS East Bay’s geriatric social workers collaborate directly with every client.

 What is the minimum number of hours that services can be provided?

-There is a two-hour minimum requirement for services.
+There is a four-hour minimum requirement for services.

 What is the cost for home care?

 Cost is determined by the number of hours of home care provided and the number of shifts per week.
 We provide a personalized intake for each client to assess level of need and cost.